Patriots release receiver Antonio Brown after 1 game

 New England announced the move Friday in a statement.

-Earlier Friday, Patriots head coach Bill Belichick walked out of a press conference after reporters continued to ask about Brown's off-the-field issues.
+Earlier Friday, Patriots head coach Bill Belichick walked out of a news conference after reporters continued to ask about Brown's off-the-field issues.

 Brown's short-lived tenure with the Patriots came after a contentious summer with the Oakland Raiders in which he begged for his release.
 The controversial player was traded to the Raiders in the off-season.

-"It's unfortunate things didn't work out with the Patriots," tweeted Drew Rosenhaus, Brown's agent.
+"It's unfortunate things didn't work out with the Patriots," Drew Rosenhaus, Brown's agent, said on Twitter.
 "But Antonio is healthy and is looking forward to his next opportunity in the NFL.
 He wants to play the game he loves and he hopes to play for another team soon."

 In his Patriots debut against the Dolphins on Sunday, Brown caught 4 passes for 56 yards and a touchdown.